fabricioanciaes/fexlguide/docs/characters/allen-snider.md

     </tr>
     <tr>
         <td><b>5HK</b></td>
         <td>Allen's dedicated anti-air button.
 This one works better for catching people jumping in far away, as its angle is pretty poor for people jumping right on top of you.
-Super cancellable, so is a decent way of starting \[Triple Break Loop](#triplebreakloops)s.
+Super cancellable, so is a decent way of starting <a href="#triplebreakloops">Triple Break Loops</a>.
 Whiffs on crouchers.
 Super Cancels.</td>
         <td>8</td>
         <td>8</td>
-        <td>-3</ktd>
+        <td>-3</td>
         <td>-1</td>
     </tr>
     <tr>